lorenzotrev01-design/lorenzotrev01-design/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I’m an architecture student interested in "low-tech" design strategies, as well as agrarian theory.

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Master of Architecture Student
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** Mapmaking, Farmers Markets, Retro Video Games